-Individual remuneration outcomes are discretionary and linked to both ANZ and individual performance outcomes for all senior managers and material risk takers.
+Individual remuneration outcomes are discretionary and linked to both ANZ and individual performance outcomes for all Senior Managers and Material Risk Takers.
 Each individual's performance is assessed at year end against their agreed balanced scorecard of financial and non-financial objectives.
 Demonstration of the ANZ Values and an assessment of compliance, risk management and behaviour forms a fundamental aspect of the performance assessment.
 Risk and Compliance input is a critical part of the assessment process in determining the performance of ANZ and in ensuring that individual remuneration has been appropriately assessed with regard to risk.
 Individual reward outcomes are then determined, taking into consideration both the individual's performance and the performance of ANZ overall.
 Awards may be below, at or above the individual's target opportunity.

-Short-term incentives are delivered in cash up to the mandatory deferral threshold.
-The HRC regularly reviews the threshold at which mandatory deferral is applied, the quantum of variable remuneration which is subjected to deferral and the time period over which deferral occurs.
+Short term incentives are delivered in cash up to the mandatory deferral threshold.
+The HRC regularly reviews the threshold at which mandatory deferral is applied, the quantum of variable remuneration which is subject to deferral and the time period over which deferral occurs.

-For 2013, deferral applies to 50% of short-term incentive payments exceeding \$100,0002.
-Half the deferred portion is deferred for one year and half is deferred for two years; the deferred equity remains at risk, and can be clawed back at the discretion of the Board until the vesting date.
+For 2014, deferral applies to 50% of short term incentive payments exceeding \$100,0002.
+Half the deferred equity is deferred for one year and half is deferred for two years; the deferred equity remains at risk, and can be clawed back at the discretion of the Board until the vesting date.

-Long-term incentives
+Long term incentives (LTI)

-The Board/HRC approves the allocation of long-term incentives to senior managers and material risk takers.
-The long-term incentive plan is delivered in equity, which provides alignment of a significant portion of an individual's remuneration to sustained growth in shareholder value over the longer-term.
+The Board/HRC approves the allocation of long term incentives to Senior Managers and Material Risk Takers.
+The long term incentive plan is delivered in equity, which provides alignment of a significant portion of an individual's remuneration to sustained growth in shareholder value over the longer term.

-To further align an individual's remuneration with ANZ's actual performance outcomes, ANZ determines LTI grants after the end of the performance year to which the grant relates (i.e. grants made during 2013 related to performance during 2012).
+To further align an individual's remuneration with ANZ's actual performance outcomes, ANZ determines LTI grants after the end of the performance year to which the grant relates (i.e. grants made during 2014 related to performance during 2013).

-All long-term incentive equity is deferred for three years and remains at risk, and can be clawed back, until vestina.
+All long term incentive equity is deferred for three years and remains at risk, and can be clawed back, until vesting.

-Equity granted to the CEO and Management Board3 is delivered as Performance Rights and in order to vest must meet both a time and a relative Total Shareholder Return (TSR) performance hurdle4.
-If the hurdles are not met then the awards lapse.
+Equity granted to the CEO and Management Board3 is delivered as two equal tranches of Performance Rights and in order to vest must meet time and relative Total Shareholder Return (TSR) performance hurdles4.
+If the hurdles are not met the awards lapse.

-Equity granted to individuals in roles below the level of CEO and Management Board in the 2013 financial year was delivered as ANZ Deferred Equity (shares or share rights) subject to a time based hurdle5.
+Equity granted to individuals in roles below the level of CEO and Management Board in the 2014 financial year were either delivered as a blend of Performance Rights and ANZ Deferred Equity (shares or share rights) subject to time and TSR hurdles or as ANZ Deferred Equity (shares or share rights) subject to a time based hurdle only.
+If the hurdles are not met the awards lapse.